 Here’s some great news:

-Proving that your website is relevant is easier than proving that its trustworthy.
+Proving that your website is relevant is easier than proving that

 While proving trustworthiness involves all sorts of information from other people, relevancy can be proved simply by writing, showing, and sharing great content.